SylvainFinette/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 CODE BOOK
 =========

-The run_analysis.R script compile the data and produces a summary on mean and std values.
+The run_analysis.R script assembles the data and produces a summary of mean and std values.

 The structure of the code is the following :

 A - INPUT FILE READING
   - Reading of activity_labels file
     ./activity_labels.txt